oroinc/documentation/crm/admin_guide/entities/entity_actions.rst

    - **Max Allowed File Size, Mb**—Type the upper limit of an attachment size.
 Attachments whose size exceeds the specified value will not be allowed.

    - **Allowed Mime Types**—Enter the list of supported MIME types.
-If this field is left empty, the list defined in the system upload settings (see `Upload Settings <../app-look-feel/system-config#admin-configuration-uploads>`__ ) will be used.
+If this field is left empty, the list of MIME types defined in the system configuration (see `Upload Settings <../app-look-feel/system-config#admin-configuration-uploads>`__ ) will be applied.

      The format of MIME types must follow these examples: application/pdf, image/\*